 Making sure your staff is trained on the following is the most effective way to lower variance:

 - Standardized pours.
 It’s not easy to pour accurately every time.
-Training staff to hit the mark consistently will do wonders.
+Training your bar staff on standard liquor pours and standard wine pours will do wonders.

 - The comp policy.
 Comping drinks, within reason, can be great marketing.
 Your staff just has to know when it’s appropriate and how frequently is acceptable.